 Absorption: Prolonged use of this medication over large areas of the body or under dressings that don't breathe can cause diflucortolone to be absorbed into the bloodstream.
-This may result in side effects similar to those seen after taking a corticosteroid by mouth for long periods of time (e.g., depression, filling or rounding out of the face, increased blood pressure, irritability, loss of appetite, rapid weight gain or loss, stomach bloating, or swelling of feet or lower legs).
+This may result in side effects similar to those seen after taking a corticosteroid by mouth for long periods of time (e.g., depression, filling or rounding out of the face, increased blood pressure, increased blood sugar, irritability, loss of appetite, rapid weight gain or loss, stomach bloating, or swelling of feet or lower legs).

 Allergy: Stop using this medication and contact your doctor immediately if you notice signs of an allergic reaction, such as increased irritation or itchiness.